SINTEF/dlite/examples/TEM_data/README.md

 ![profile-NA](figs/profile-NA.svg)

-*Figure: Heat treatment profile, natural aging.*
+*Figure: Heat treatment profile for condition B.  Natural aging.*

 An atomic-resolution high angle annular dark-field (HAADF) TEM image was acquired from a prepared after aging (marked with B in the profile